 \section{Best Lipschitz maps}

-In this section, we discuss extremal Lipschitz maps and their relation to maximal stretches in some settings of negatively curved manifolds.
-We will have an emphysis on the study of stretch loci which was originally introduced in \cite{GK17} for hyperbolic spaces.
+In this section, we discuss extremal Lipschitz maps and their relation to maximal stretches in certain settings of negatively curved manifolds.
+We will emphasize the study of stretch loci, which were originally introduced in \cite{GK17} for hyperbolic spaces.